henesy/henesy.github.io/2020/02/21/0/index.md

 ### Exit status

-When a program exists, it leaves behind a string, rather than an integer.
+When a program exits, it leaves behind a string, rather than an integer.
 Note that all strings in plan9's C dialect are presumed to be utf-8 by default.

 As such, we call [exits(2)](http://man.cat-v.org/9front/2/exits) instead of the posix exit().